How to Stretch to Loosen Up Your Hips

 Using a foam roller works to massage out any tension in your muscles by first loosening them.
 Rolling out your hips can decrease tension while loosening your hips.

-To start, roll out your hip flexors.
 Your hip flexors help you lift your legs and bend over, causing frequent tightness in this area.
+Before stretching, you can roll them out to decrease tightness.

-To do this, lay on your stomach with the foam roller under your left hip.
+To do this, lie on your stomach with the foam roller under your left hip.
 Place your forearms on the ground in front of you for support.

 Bring your right leg out to the side, bent at the knee.
 With your left leg straight out behind you, flex your left toes and slowly roll your hip across the foam roller.
 Be gentle, especially when you find a very tight spot.
 Do this for about 30 seconds to one minute, then repeat on the other side.